I like bright sunny summer days, so the transition to fall is always a downer for me.

 Spring Forward, Fall Back.

-On November 3, 2024, at 2 a.m., Daylight Saving Time will end, and most of the United States will adjust their clocks by moving them back one hour.
+On November 2, 2025, at 2 a.m., Daylight Saving Time will end, and most of the United States will adjust its clocks by moving them back one hour.

 13 Ways Nature Predicts a Harsh Winter in Minnesota